yanchenglee98/tp/docs/DeveloperGuide.md

 -----|-----
 \+ All users will be able to edit the file safely | - Troublesome to implement

+Due to time constraints, we decided to use **Alternative 1** as **Alternative 2** would require much more work since we would require more rigorous testing to ensure that it is bug free.

 --------------------------------------------------------------------------------------------------------------------

 ## **4 Documentation**